 Intellectual Ventures settles patent case against Altera

 IV, founded in 2000, has raised about $6 billion from investors and says it creates an organized mechanism for innovators to capitalize on their ideas.
-However, critics in the technology industry say patent litigation and royalty payments have become a burdensome tax on innovation, and that firms like IV that do not primarily make products are taking advantage of the system.
+However, critics in the technology industry say patent litigation and royalty payments have become a burdensome tax on innovation, and that firms such as IV that do not primarily make products are taking advantage of the system.

 The case in U.S. District Court, District of Delaware is Intellectual Ventures I LLC and Intellectual Ventures II LLC vs. Altera Corp et al., 10-1065.